Qiyu6769/Qiyu/index.md

 _**[10-Ks analysis](/mid_report/report.md)**_

-You can see the detailed report clicking the 10-ks analysis.
+You can see the detailed report clicking the 10-ks analysis.The main purpose of the analysis is finding the relationship between different variables and retunrs.
 And I listed two results related to innavation below:

 negative:
 <img src="mid_report/output_21_6.png?raw=true"/>